data-ethics-and-society/data-ethics-and-society-reading-group/READING-LIST.md

 - [Human Compatible: AI and the Problem of Control](https://www.penguin.co.uk/books/307948/human-compatible-by-russell-stuart/9780141987507), *Stuart Russell*
 - [Your Computer Is On Fire](https://direct.mit.edu/books/edited-volume/5044/Your-Computer-Is-on-Fire), *Edited by Thomas S. Mullaney, Benjamin Peters, Mar Hicks, Kavita Philip* 💸
 - [Coders: Who They Are, What They Think and How They Are Changing Our World](https://www.clivethompson.net/), *Clive Thompson*
+- [The Coming Wave: Technology, Power and The Twenty-first Century’s Greatest Dilemma](https://www.the-coming-wave.com/), *Mustafa Suleyman and Michael Bhaskar*